robert-westenberger/knowledgebase/real-estate/properties.md

 ### Sullivan — $299,103
 - https://www.zillow.com/homedetails/85-Delaware-Trl-Glen-Spey-NY-12737/208790930_zpid/ ( 200k duplex (mobile home + separate cottage)) )

+## Central New York
+### Onondaga
+- https://www.zillow.com/homedetails/216-Westcott-St-Syracuse-NY-13210/188366377_zpid/ (300k 1900 duplex.
+"This property was previously rented by the bedroom for $550 per bedroom which would equal $2,750 and $3,300, making a total monthly rent for $6,050 per month on the entire building", but per bedroom doesn't actually scale up to what those would rent for if they were rented a multi bedroom units..)

 ## Finger Lakes - OUTSIDE OF SEARCH RANGE
 ### Monroe